ansible/ansible/docs/docsite/rst/community/committer_guidelines.rst

 Addendum to workflow for committers:
 ------------------------------------

 The Core Team is aware that this can be a difficult process at times.
 Sometimes, the team breaks the rules by making direct commits or merging their own pull requests.
 This section is a set of guidelines.
-If you are changing a comma in a documentation, or making a very minor change, you can use your best judgement.
+If you are changing a comma in documentation, or making a very minor change, you can use your best judgement.
 This is another trust thing.
 The process is critical for any major change, but for little things or getting something done quickly, use your best judgement and make sure people on the team are aware of your work.

 Roles on Core
 =============